China media train fire on U.S. food giants over chicken scare

 The official Shanghai Daily, citing a report from the central government’s news portal china.com.cn, said on Thursday one of China’s largest suppliers to McDonald’s and Yum’s KFC and had bought sick chicken from farms and sold them to the food outlets - a claim a local government in the central province of Henan said was untrue after a preliminary investigation.

-Chinese newspapers and websites have also criticized some domestic firms, but industry experts say multinationals are hotter targets given the high profile of their brands.
+Chinese newspapers and websites have also criticised some domestic firms, but industry experts say multinationals are hotter targets given the high profile of their brands.

 “KFC and McDonald’s get media attention because they’re the biggest fast-food chains in China.
 Everyone knows them and everyone talks about them,” said Tan Xiaoxue, a reporter at Sohu.com Inc’s news portal.